voxgig/podmind-plugins/react/plugin/README.md

 />
 ```

-- Resulting in a log similar to the:
+- Resulting in a log similar to the following:

 ```bash
 apikey: "your-api-key"
 debug: true